 Yoga can serve a dual purpose in your exercise routine as it aids meditation and relaxation, which is also important for detoxing.

 Making time to stretch throughout the day is also a great move.
-This gets blood moving and gives a quick and easy energy boost.
+This gets the blood moving and gives a quick and easy energy boost.
 Try to stretch for around 5 minutes out of every hour, where possible.

 A good night’s sleep is super important for helping your body to reset itself and that extends to detoxing too.
 You’re also more likely to make poor food choices when you’re sleep deprived and that can mean more toxins.